aweymo-ui/source_cr_free/content/basics/start.md

 title: Getting Started
 ---

+Before we begin, fill out <a href="https://forms.gle/t2TgJ6awrSVWzJVX8" target="_blank">this short survey</a> to help us learn about your current research strategies.

 ## Creative Commons

 While our [U of I Library Copyright Guide](https://www.lib.uidaho.edu/copyright/guide.html) and the [Cornell Libguide](https://guides.library.cornell.edu/copyright/publicdomain) are excellent, thorough resources, my goal here is to provide an abridged version of issues you will most likely to encounter sourcing copyright free media to compliment your research.